-The origin of gold bullion (according to recent scientific discoveries) begins with violently imploding stars or colliding twin neutron star supernovae.
+The origin of gold bullion (according to recent scientific discoveries) begins in outer space, with twin neutron star collisions or supernova explosions.

-In this rare yet most violent event we know of, massive amounts of dense, precious metal materials (gold, copper, silver, platinum, etc) are formed and eventually traverse across outer space and into the solar system on asteroids and meteorites until ultimately forming into and or colliding with planets.
+In this rare, yet most violent event we know of, massive amounts of dense, precious metal materials (gold, copper, silver, platinum, etc) are formed and eventually traverse across outer space and into the solar system on asteroids and meteorites until ultimately forming into and/or colliding with planets.
 Scientists believe that around 4 billion years ago a series of asteroids bombarded the Earth's crust.
 These heavier elements, such as gold and silver, sank into the Earth's core to form deposits of precious metals.

-In other words, many billions of years ago, gold laced asteroids infused the Earth's mantel and crust with various precious metals like gold.
+In other words, many billions of years ago, gold-laced asteroids infused the Earth's mantel and crust with various precious metal ores like gold.

 Where Does Gold Come From?